Actindo-AG/Documentation/DataHub/UserInterface/03d_HTMLTemplates.md

     Select the checkbox to display the editing toolbar.
 You cannot select multiple checkboxes at once.

 - ![Edit](../../Assets/Icons/Edit01.png "[Edit]") (Edit)
     Click this button to edit the selected HTML template.
+The *Edit HTML template* view is displayed, see [Edit HTML template](#edit-html-template).
 This button is only displayed if the checkbox of an HTML template is selected.
 Alternatively, you can click directly a row in the list to edit an HTML template.

 The following functions and fields are available in this view: